GhostOps77/click-repl/docs/source/documentation/internal_commands.rst

 .. note::

    Make sure you have a way to exit out of the REPL to avoid getting stuck in it after doing either -

    * Disabling internal commands, or

    * Deleting the `exit <click_repl.internal_commands.repl_exit>`_ internal command.

    If you've forgotten to so, then, well... good luck on getting out of the REPL. (*Just close the terminal*).

 .. code-block:: python
+   :linenos:

    import click
    from click_repl import repl

    @click.group(invoke_without_command=True)
    @click.pass_context
    def main(ctx):
        repl(
            internal_command_prefix=None,  # Disables access to internal commands. system_command_prefix=None  # Disables shell escape from the REPL.
        )

    main()

 .. code-block:: shell

    > !echo
    main: No such command '!echo'
    > :help
    main: No such command ':help'